LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

 </head>
 ```

-We can also put script elements in the body of a web page:
+Alternatively, we could put a script element (or elements) in the body of a web page:

 ```html
 <body>